ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

    - Press and release each key individually.
 Don't hold any of the keys down.
    - The entire sequence must be completed within 5 seconds, otherwise the SysRq commands aren't detected on the serial console.
-   - When typing this sequence, the characters you type won't appear on the serial console.
+   - When you're typing this sequence, the characters you type don't appear on the serial console.
 The system treats them as break sequence characters.
 Normal console typing resumes after the sequence is completed or if the sequence times out or encounters an invalid character.
    - If the sequence times out (takes longer than 5 seconds) or an invalid break sequence character is pressed, restart the process from step 1.

    Example: